enriqueMontano/cloudinary-statistics/README.md

 ## How to run with Docker

-It is necessary to have a [Docker](https://docs.docker.com/get-docker/) installed on your computer
+It is necessary to have a [Docker](https://docs.docker.com/get-docker/) installed on your computer.

-On the project root directory
+On the project root directory.

 ```bash
 $ docker-compose up